VICO-UoE/mlpractical/notes/pytorch-experiment-framework.md

 **However, remember, if you want to reuse those scripts for your own investigations, change the experiment name and seed.
 If you do not change the name, the old folders will be overwritten.**

-## So, where can I ask more questions and find more information on Pytorch and what it can do?
+## So, where can I ask more questions and find more information on PyTorch and what it can do?

-First course of action should be to search the web and then to refer to the Pytorch [documentation](https://pytorch.org/docs/stable/index.html), [tutorials](https://pytorch.org/tutorials/) and [github](https://github.com/pytorch/pytorch) sites.
+First course of action should be to search the web and then to refer to the PyTorch [documentation](https://pytorch.org/docs/stable/index.html), [tutorials](https://pytorch.org/tutorials/) and [github](https://github.com/pytorch/pytorch) sites.

  If you still can't get an answer to your question then as always, post on Piazza and/or come to the lab sessions.